Structural Attention-Based Recurrent Variational Autoencoder for Highway Vehicle Anomaly Detection: Experimental setup and results

 Finally, SABeR-AE and SABeR-VAE incorporate a lane-vehicle attention module to capture the effect of the structure of the environment on normal behaviors.
 We see that SABeR-AE outperforms all methods in AUROC and AUPR-Abnormal with low variance, showcasing the importance of modeling environment structure in this field.
 SABeR-VAE performs slightly better than STGAE-KDE in AUROC, and significantly increases the AUPR-Abnormal score by $18\%$.
 However, the stochasticity of the SABeR-VAE method hinders its reproducibility, and AUROC scores ranged from $84\%$ to $89\%$ over the ten training runs.
 SABeR-VAE further decreases the average FPR @ $95\%$-TPR of SABeR-AE by $10\%$.
 STGAE-KDE and the two SABeR approaches have similar AUPR-Normal.
+SABeR-VAE also outperforms Att-LSTM-VAE, meaning a recurrent decoder is unnecessary when using the Koopman operator.

 We present examples of SABeR-VAE scoring anomalous timesteps in Fig.~\ref{fig:traj}.
 There, a normal overtaking maneuver was scored very low during the whole trajectory, whereas going off-road or driving in the wrong direction were scored high.
 We can also see in Fig.~\ref{fig:traj}.b that timesteps where vehicles are acting normally prior to erratic behavior are still correctly scored low.
 Table~\ref{tab:anom_accuracy} holds AUROC by anomaly type for CVM, STGAE-KDE, and SABeR methods.
 SABeR-VAE improves wrong-way driving AD by $35\%$ over STGAE-KDE, while performing comparably in other metrics.
-The complete version of Table~\ref{tab:anom_accuracy} is provided in the supplementary material.
+The complete version of Table~\ref{tab:anom_accuracy} is provided in Appendix~\ref{sec:app_auroc}.